RabbitMQ®¶

 APP_USER= APP_PASS= APP_VHOST=

-Create a Application Secret¶
+Create an Application Secret¶

 First, check that you are on the right Compliant Kubernetes cluster, in the right application namespace: